 Kyphoplasty – A method of stabilizing vertebral fractures.
 In the procedure, a balloon-like device is inserted into the vertebra and then injected with a filler material to aid in the spine’s height and angle restoration.

 Lancinating pain – Unpleasant shooting or stabbing sensations.

 Lidocaine – A crystalline compound used as a local anesthetic in the treatment of pain and discomfort.

 Local anesthetic – An anesthetic that blocks pain or movement nerve signals in a specific area of the body.

-Limbic system – The group of brain structures which mediate emotions, behavior, long-term memory and olfaction: the amygdala, hippocampus, hypothalamus, septal nuclei and transitional cortical regions.
+Limbic system – The group of brain structures that mediate emotions, behavior, long-term memory, and olfaction: the amygdala, hippocampus, hypothalamus, septal nuclei, and transitional cortical regions.

 Lumbar spine – The five vertebrae making up the lower segment of the spine.

 Lumbar spondylosis – Deformity of the lumbar spine.

 Migraine – Headache characterized by severe pulsating pain on one side of the head that can last for several hours or days.